London, United Kingdom

 The Village Square will become the central community comprised of the clubhouse and public gathering spaces which were inspired by nearby local villages.
 This central space helps to pull the masterplan together by linking the golf course’s clubhouse with referential architecture across the site.

 Each building takes on contemporary forms—abstract versions of Cyprus’ traditional architecture from the mountain region—alluding to contextual materials such as stone and rich timber details while also incorporating natural ventilation and open-plan interiors that are ideal for the moderate climate.
 All of the buildings are situated along the natural contours of the land to protect the hilltops and ridges.
 This organic arrangement allows residents and guests to enjoy views of both the Troodos Mountains dotted with vineyards as well as the seaside.

 A wellness spa, which has been sited intentionally away from the rest of the development, will be located next to a 25-meter lap pool and house hydrotherapy pool, gym, treatment rooms, and a yoga studio all complemented by a landscaped courtyard and topped with overgrown green roofs.

-The residences are comprised of four different types of styles and range varying from one- to two-bedroom apartments, villas, and single-family residences with views of the sloping hills and Mediterranean sea.
-While each vary in size and configurations, they are all unified by a reinterpretation of the traditional Cyprus hillside home, characterized by traditional stonework, timber structures and large framing to take advantage of the surrounding natural beauty.
+The residences are comprised of four different types of styles and range varying from one- to two-bedroom apartments, villas, and single-family residences with views of the sloping hills and the Mediterranean sea.
+While each varies in size and configurations, they are all unified by a reinterpretation of the traditional Cyprus hillside home, characterized by traditional stonework, timber structures and large framing to take advantage of the surrounding natural beauty.